termAbbreviationDescription

 Financial Aid AdviserA member of our Student Financial Support team who is committed to helping you and your family understand the financial aid process.

 Financial NeedThe difference between a university’s cost and what your family is able to pay.
 Hopkins calculates financial need based on several factors, including family income, assets like savings and investments, number of children in college or private school, household size and living expenses, and special circumstances like loss of income or support to grandparents.
-The FAFSA is also used to determine this.
+The FAFSA and CSS Profile are also used to determine this.

 Free Application for Federal Student Aid FAFSAThe FAFSA is the Free Application for Federal Student Aid.
 U.S. citizens, permanent residents, and other eligible noncitizens must complete this application to apply for financial aid from the federal government to assist with post-secondary education.
 Johns Hopkins University’s school code is E00473.
 Students with DACA or undocumented status do not have to complete the FAFSA.